 Both consumers and producers are concerned about the use of plastics in organic agriculture.
-The Crops subcommittee is requesting research and information on the following:
+The Crops Subcommittee is requesting research and information on the following:

 - Statistics on current use (acreage and quantity) of crop production plastics, including mulches, drip tape, containers, row covers, tarps, high tunnels, greenhouses, etc. - What is the turnover and fate of these plastics?
-This information is needed for the US and major production areas such as Mexico, Spain, Chile, Holland, Canada, etc.

-- What are the effects of breakdown products, airborne releases, and microplastics on soil organisms and crop plants? - What are the economics of alternatives? - If approved biodegradable biobased mulch films are developed, how many organic farmers would switch to them, and what would impact overall plastic usage? - Can longer-term mulches such as landscape fabric reduce overall plastic use if allowed to remain in place over several years? - What are the best first steps to reduce plastic use in organic production?
+This information is needed for the U.S. and major production areas such as Mexico, Spain, Chile, Holland, Canada, etc. - What are the effects of breakdown products, airborne releases, and microplastics on soil organisms and crop plants?
+What is the fitness cost to beneficial microbial/fungal communities due to the presence of plastics, resins, and other breakdown substances in soil and compost? - What are the economics of alternatives? - If approved biodegradable biobased mulch films are developed, how many organic farmers would switch to them, and what would impact overall plastic usage? - Can longer-term mulches, such as landscape fabric, reduce overall plastic use if allowed to remain in place over several years? - What are the best first steps to reduce plastic use in organic production?